 Buffering livelihoods against the impact of COVID-19

 The main sources of returns for communal conservancies relate to international arrivals, either directly or indirectly.
 Photographic tourism, conservation hunting, and craft industries are all reliant on international customers.
 Global travel restrictions and closed borders thus had a huge impact on the ability of conservancies and their members to generate economic returns.
-Consequently, conservancy cash and in-kind benefits nearly halved this year compared to 2019.
+Consequently, conservancy cash and in-kind benefits nearly halved in 2020 compared to 2019.
 The impact would have been much greater without financial assistance from the Conservation Relief, Recovery, and Resilience Facility (CRRRF).

 Total returns from community conservation

-The total cash income and in-kind benefits generated in conservancies (including the Kyaramacan Association) grew from less than N$ 1 million in 1998 to over N$ 150 million in 2019 but shrank significantly in 2020.
+The total cash income and in-kind benefits generated in conservancies (including the Kyaramacan Association) grew from less than N$ 1 million in 1998 to over N$ 150 million in 2019 but shrank significantly in 2020 and 2021.
 This includes all directly measurable income and inkind benefits being generated, and can be divided into cash income to conservancies including the Kyaramacan Association (mostly through partnerships with private sector operators), cash income to residents from enterprises (mostly through employment and the sale of products), and as in-kind benefits to residents (mostly the distribution of harvested game meat).
 Relief grants are excluded.